Lisette33/Password-Generator-Project/README.md

 WHEN all prompts are answered
 THEN a password is generated that matches the selected criteria WHEN the password is generated
-THEN the password is either displayed in an alert or written to the pa
+THEN the password is either displayed in an alert or written to the page

+## Licence
+MIT